 Parish: Capel

 Settlement: Main urban area: Tunbridge Wells/Southborough Tonbridge

 (outside of Borough)

 Gross area (ha): 33.63

 Developable area (ha): 16.95

 Site type: Greenfield site in proximity to main urban areas

 Potential site use: Site has been assessed for development potential, notably for

 residential use or economic use.

 Potential yield if 508

 residential:

-Issues to consider: Green Belt designation;
+Issues to consider: Ecology: TPO, Ancient Woodland;

-AONB (6 component parts);

-Landscape Sensitivity Study (PE1);

-Ecological interest; notable feature/designation;

-Highway matters;
+AONB Component Part: Ancient Woodland, Historic Routeways

+PRoW, Water Courses, Ponds;

+Transport Infrastructure: PRoW;

+MGB;

+AONB;

+HPGP 110m Buffer;

-Land contamination (Unknown Filled Ground (medium)); Within the 110 metre buffer zone for Regional HPG; ALC: Grade 4, Non-Agricultural Site Description: The site consists of two separate parcels of land, both fields.
+HLC Period: Early post-medieval, Early medieval; APA: General background archaeological potential; ALC: GRADE 4, NON AGRICULTURAL; LCA: Forested Plateau; Highway matters; Land contamination (Unknown Filled Ground (medium)), Site Description: The site consists of two separate parcels of land, both fields.
 There are no existing buildings on the site.
 The site is adjoined by woodland, fields and a farm.
 It is also adjacent to the railway line.
 The boundaries of the site comprise mostly trees and hedging.
 There appears to currently be a lack of vehicular access to the site.
 Public Right of Way number WT325 runs through the southern parcel of the site.
 Other Public Rights of Way adjoin both parcels of land.
 There is a lack of pavement serving the site.
 There are complex changes in topography.
-There are long distance views from the site towards Southborough and Tunbridge Wells.
-Suitability: Unsuitable: see reason below Availability: Available Multiple ownership Achievability: N/A Sustainability Assessment: Site is not a reasonable alternative Conclusion: This site is considered unsuitable as a potential site allocation.
-Reason: This is a constrained site, has a complex topography and there is concern that development of this site would result in large scale development in the AONB
+There are long distance views from the site towards Southborough and A 1: 1 111: Tunbridge Wells.
+Suitability: This site is not considered suitable for development.
+It represents large scale development in the AONB which is not suitable.
+A Access to the site is also unclear.
+Availability: Available Multiple ownership Achievability: N/A Sustainability Site is not a reasonable alternative.
+Assessment: Conclusion: This site is considered unsuitable as a potential site allocation.
+Reason: This is a constrained site, has a complex topography and there is concern that development of this site would result in large scale development in the AONB.
+Given the strong policy protection given to the AONB (a national designation) in the NPPF, the site is considered unsuitable as a potential Local Plan allocation.